lucaoliano/cordova-plugin-background-geolocation/README.md

 ## Debugging

 When `option.debug` is true, plugin logs all activity into database.
+Logs are retained for one day.
 You can attach your device to the computer and print logs to console.

 * For iOS open Safari and select from menu `Develop` ➜ `Your Device name`